 So, I’ve been noticing that Shea butter is having a moment right now.
 There are new products popping up all over creation for everything from skin cream to cosmetics to hair products.
-Now, as y’all know, I use Shea as a base for our Sweet Georgia Sugar Whipped Body Butter and also our Eye Cream, but even before I started making products to sell, I used it in all sorts of home remedies.
+Now, as y’all know, the best body butters and Eye Creams are made with Shea, which is why we use it as our main ingredient in these products, but even before I started making products to sell, I used it in all sorts of home remedies.
 It’s amazing for eczema and various skin ailments, as well as minor cuts and scrapes and burns too.
 You can even eat it if you want, (a fact that my 12 year old son can attest to, as he took that sentence as a direct challenge and scooped up a big glob of our orange clove body butter to try.
 He said it needed sugar).
 Anyway, it’s obvious that as consumers become more informed about their personal care products, ingredients like Shea are going to become more and more prevalent.
 But, just like with everything else, all Shea is not created equal, (or at least not when it’s mixed with a bunch of other stuff).
 Here are some fun facts to help you stay informed and make the right choice for your skin:

 What IS Shea?

 - Shea butter comes from the Magnifolia tree, which grows in the sub-Sahara region of Africa.
 This tree produces a nut, which is where Shea butter comes from.